BOOK MY CONSULTATION

 This will vary depending on your goals, but generally speaking our clients see great results by strength training with us 2 or 3 times a week.

-Book in a free consultation with one of our personal trainers.
+Book a free consultation with one of our personal trainers.
 They will spend an hour with you, to go over all of your goals, hear about your training experience, assess your movement patterns and talk to you about your lifestyle and nutrition.
 From here, they’ll put together a tailored plan for you.

 It’s essential to get some guidance from a personal trainer if you’re new to strength training.
 Your trainer will be by your side in every strength training workout, to ensure you’re lifting weights with proper form.